-In our increasingly connected world, a power outage puts a lot at stake.
-Loss of power is a major challenge for homeowners and businesses who rely on technology and power to create products and serve clients.
+A power outage puts a lot at stake in our increasingly connected world.
+Loss of power is a significant challenge for homeowners and businesses that rely on technology and power to create products and serve clients.

 While the first thing that usually comes to mind when thinking about a power outage is no lights, there’s a lot more that comes with electricity loss.

-So how exactly are homes and businesses impacted the most when disaster strikes and there’s an outage?
-We’ll cover the main challenges both residents and companies must deal with in the face of a power outage and how restoration experts can help solve these problems.
+So how are homes and businesses impacted the most when disaster strikes, and there’s an outage?
+We’ll cover the main challenges residents and companies must deal with in the face of a power outage and how restoration experts can help solve these problems.

 No Air Conditioning Or Heating

-Beyond losing lights, the biggest issue homeowners face is losing the power of central air conditioning or heating.
+Beyond losing lights, homeowners’ most prominent issue is losing central air conditioning or heating power.
 Depending on the time of year, this could mean a few things.

-If the outage happens in the hot summer months, the home’s internal temperature can rise quickly.
-A rapid temperature rise can potentially cause heatstroke and is also dangerous for any family pets.
+The home’s internal temperature can rise quickly if the outage happens in the hot summer months.
+A rapid temperature rise can potentially cause heatstroke and is also dangerous for family pets.